gitlost/gs-only-pdf-preview/README.md

 * `gopp_editor_set_resolution` sets the resolution of the PDF preview.
 * `gopp_editor_set_page` sets the page to render for the PDF preview.
-* `gopp_image_gs_cmd_path` short-circuits the determination of the path of the GhostScript executable on your system.
+* `gopp_image_gs_cmd_path` short-circuits the determination of the path of the Ghostscript executable on your system.

 The `gopp_editor_set_resolution` filter is an analogue of the standard [`wp_editor_set_quality`](https://developer.wordpress.org/reference/hooks/wp_editor_set_quality/) filter mentioned above, and allows one to override the default resolution of 128 DPI used for the PDF preview.
 For instance, in your theme's "functions.php":